-Glendale Falls offers a great excursion by providing you with some of the most awe-inspiring natural beauty that the state has to offer.
-It’s one of the largest series of waterfalls in the country and there are many trails to explore.
+Glendale Falls offers a great excursion by providing you with some of the most awe-inspiring natural beauty the state has.
+It’s one of the largest series of waterfalls in the country, and there are many trails to explore.

 Concord is a relatively small town with a big history.
-It’s probably most well-known for being the site of a number of battlefields and as the haunting grounds of several key figures throughout history including writers and statesmen.
-When you walk through Concord, you know that you’re retracing famous footsteps.
+It’s probably most well-known for being the site of a number of battlefields and as the haunting grounds of several key figures throughout history, including writers and statesmen.
+Walking through Concord, you know you’re retracing famous footsteps.

 Lexington is known for its battlefields too, including the iconic spot on Lexington Common where soldiers fired the first shot of the Revolutionary War.
 Many come in droves to learn more about the history of the area and the stunning country that we live in today.

 Now that you know a few of the best places to visit while driving from Boston, it’s time for you to start planning your vacation.
 Remember, you can always combine multiple different destinations into a single trip by renting a car and going from city to city.

 Because of that, it’s a good idea for you to go ahead and create a shortlist and an itinerary of your own, planning out where you’re going to visit, how long you’re going to stay, and which route you’re going to take.

 By creating an itinerary and sticking to it, you can start to reserve hotels and other amenities to take advantage of early-bird pricing.
 This will save you money and also help you to avoid stressing too much in the run-up to your vacation.
 That way, you can just focus on having a fantastic time.
 Happy travels!